cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 		INNER JOIN case_study.hourlysteps_merged hm3 ON (hm3.id = hm.id AND hm3.activityhour = hm.activityhour)
 ORDER BY hm.id, hm.activity_date, hm.activity_hour);
 ```
--	- The last cleaning step add a column called "about" to store the content of the tables.
+-	- The last cleaning step added a column called "about" to store the content of the tables.
 For example:
 	- See [SQL cleaning file](sql/cleaning.sql) for more details.

 ```sql